krystalgamer/krystalgamer.github.io/_posts/2017-08-13-spidey-save.md

 # Let's dissect it
 {: .center}

 The game uses save slots and they must have a name.
-So right after opening SPIDRMAN.DAT with and hex-editor, in my case HxD, I made a string search for the name I had chosen for the first slot(it was `AAAAAAAA`).
+So right after opening SPIDRMAN.DAT with an hex-editor, in my case HxD, I made a string search for the name I had chosen for the first slot(it was `AAAAAAAA`).
 It was found at the offset 0x243 with no more appearances in the file, which is good.

 ![String search result]({{ site.github.url }}/images/spidey/hxd_aa.png)